jfirebaugh/konacha/README.md

 Since Konacha integrates with the asset pipeline, using setup helpers in your specs is easy.
-Just create a `spec_helper.js` or `spec_helper.js.coffee` file in `specs/javascripts` and require it in your tests, like so:
+Just create a `spec_helper.js` or `spec_helper.js.coffee` file in `specs/javascripts` and require it in your tests:

 ```javascript
 //= require spec_helper